 Packaging: Place each in a bakery box side by side.
-If giving as an individual, place inside a treat bag and decorate curling ribbon to seal.
+If giving it as an individual, place it inside a treat bag and decorate a curling ribbon to seal it.
 Individual bags specifically for cake popsicles are available on Amazon.

 Try One of These Fruit Popsicles